gurkirt/daly-prep/README.md

 Basically, it relate time to frame numbers, as the annotation are provided in time, not in frame numbers/indexes.
 So using these tools you use framebased approcahes to train your methods.

-If founf any then please report it me at guru094@gmail.com
+If you find any bufg, please let me know at guru094@gmail.com